SQUIRREL FORUM

 Housing, Toys and Enrichment

 Your squirrel needs adequate space to play and be a squirrel.
-For housing we use double Critter Nation cages (not Ferret Nation) from Midwest Homes for Pets with the pass through open to allow the squirrel to access both levels.
+For housing we recommend Exotic Nutrition Borneo Cage (shown below).
 Make sure the doors click shut every time and that delicate squirrel hands are not near the “pinch points” in the doors before closing.
-A Hammock or canvas cube / wood nestbox must be hung in the cage near the top of the upper level. https://www.henryspets.com/honeycomb-hammock/
+A Hammock or canvas cube / wood nestbox must be hung in the cage near the top of the upper level.

-Metal vertical wheels designed for Chinchillas can also be utilized for squirrels but not all squirrels will use one.
-They mount on the sturdy Critter Nation bars but do not work well on a flimsy galvanized wire cage.
-John Hopewell made the best wheel on the market but he is no longer producing them.
-Exotic Nutrition makes a similar wheel but I have not tried it.
-Do not use any other wheel other than this specific design or foot/tail injuries will result.
-Wheels must be 16″ or larger to prevent spinal damage.
-Exotic Nutrition wheel: https://www.etsy.com/listing/597763321/pandamonium-pets-xtra-soundless-spinner?ref=shop_home_feat_1&bes=1
+Metal vertical wheels designed for Chinchillas like this wonderful “Chin-Sprint” from Exotic Nutrition can also be utilized for squirrels, but not all squirrels will use one.
+They mount on the sturdy Borneo Cage bars or Critter Nation cages but do not work well on a flimsy galvanized wire cage.
+Do not use any other wheel other than this specific all metal design or foot/tail injuries will result.
+So-called “saucer” wheels scare squirrels and the wheel must have a solid side for comfort.
+Wheels must be 15″ or larger to prevent spinal damage.
+Exotic Nutrition wheel: Chin-Sprint Wheel 15″

 If your home has aggressive large dogs, roaming cats, rambunctious young children or is cluttered, dirty, unsafe then a non-releasable squirrel is not for you.